brandonktran/flash-cards-react/README.md

 # react-flash-cards-pt
-A Flash Card App built with React.js
+A flash card App built with React.js